open-eid/libcdoc/doc/usage.md

 # Basic libcdoc Library Usage

+This document provides an overview of how to use the **libcdoc** library for encryption and decryption workflows.

+---

 ## Common

 The **libcdoc** library is built around three main components that work together to handle encryption, decryption, and key management: